publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLX/m__us_usc_t16_s430f–5.md

         (1) __Interpretive center__

-            The Secretary shall construct, operate, and maintain on the property acquired under subsection (b) of this section a center for the interpretation of the Siege and Battle of Corinth and associated historical events for the benefit of the public.
+            The Secretary shall construct, operate, and maintain on the property acquired under subsection (b) a center for the interpretation of the Siege and Battle of Corinth and associated historical events for the benefit of the public.

         (2) __Marking__